Registration Help and FAQs

 What happens if my course is canceled?

 If you enroll in a course that is canceled, you are notified and given the option of substituting another course or receiving a full refund.
 For this reason, it is extremely important that we have your correct telephone numbers and email addresses.
 Additionally, in the case of these circumstances, please note that RISD CE is not responsible for supplies purchased prior to the start of classes or other expenses (such as travel or lodging) that may be incurred in advance.
-Refunds take two to four weeks to process and take the form of the original payment method for the canceled course.
+Refunds might take up to two weeks depending on the form of payment; most refunds are processed within five business days and take the form of the original payment method for the canceled course.

 How do I register my dependent for a course if they don't currently meet the age requirement but will by the time the course starts?